-Braces vs. Invisalign – everywhere you look there’s a different take on the debate.
+Everywhere you look online there’s a different take on the Invisalign vs. traditional braces debate.
 So, what’s the truth?
-And which one is right for you?
+And which treatment option is right for you?

-Get the answers to everything you need to know about Invisalign and Braces to feel confident about your treatment.
-When you finish, you’ll have the info you need to make a confident decision about your treatment.
+Get the answers about treatment costs and everything else you need to know about braces and Invisalign clear aligners.
+When you finish, you’ll have the info you need to make the best decision about your orthodontic treatment.

 |Treatment Length||12-20 months (at Dickerson Orthodontics).
 24 months (industry average)||12-20 months (at Dickerson Orthodontics).
 24 months (industry average)|